XfedeX/ppfun-captcha/README.md

 * `size`: 4 // size of random string
 * `ignoreChars`: '0o1i' // filter out some characters like 0o1i
-* `color`: true // characters will have distinct colors instead of grey, true if background option is set
 * `background`: '#cc9966' // background color of the svg image
+* `stroke`: 'black' // style/color of the svg path stroke
+* `fill`: 'black' // style/color of the svg strokes fill

 This function returns an object that has the following property:
 * `data`: string // svg path data